 Yoon Jong-bin

-Yoon Jong-bin (윤종빈) is one of the most reliable Korean filmmakers for stories about power, masculinity, and institutions under pressure.
-From The Unforgiven and Nameless Gangster: Rules of the Time to The Spy Gone North, he has built a filmography that keeps returning to the systems people create and the compromises they make inside them.
+Yoon Jong-bin (윤종빈) is one of the Korean filmmakers most consistently drawn to power, hierarchy, and the compromises that institutions demand.
+From The Unforgiven and Nameless Gangster: Rules of the Time to The Spy Gone North, his directing voice has been built on pressure-heavy stories where ambition and survival usually cost more than the characters expect.

 Gallery